katelee168/katelee168.github.io/drafts/generative-ai/1-training-data.md

 But Wikipedia isn’t conversational.
 If interactions with the generative model are meant to feel fluid and natural, then the dataset creator may choose to add chat data, such as Youtube Subtitles, HackerNews conversations, or Twitter.
 For both image and language datasets, creators can also make the decision to scrape from a crawl of the entire internet, rather than specifically seeking out certain websites or domains.

-Language composition is another important question.
+The composition of languages within a dataset is another important question.
 Should the dataset be primarily one language?
 Should it include an equal balance across as many languages as possible?
 What about an unequal balance across languages?
-That particular question actually hides even more choices.
+That question obscures even more choices.
 If an English sentence includes a single Italian word, is that sentence English or Italian?
 What about the sentence, "I walked from campo dei fiori to santa Maria degli angeli?"
 Additionally, many situations are contextual and cultural.
 Before René Magritte’s 1929 painting, we would have said "Ceci n'est pas une pipe" was French, but today, it would also be commonly understood by many English speakers.

 <figure style="text-align:center;">
   <img src="images/pipe.jpeg" alt="Ceci n’est pas une pipe" style="width:50%;">
   <figcaption>Est-ce French?
 Is this l'anglais?</figcaption>
 </figure>

-During the data collection process, creators make dozens of these choices about what data is relevant, and the impact of those choices on generations from the model is not well understood.
+During the data collection process, creators make dozens of choices about what data is relevant.
 We know that the balance of genres in a dataset affects the resulting model's knowledge and ability.^[A model trained on Project Gutenberg, whose most recent entires are from the 1920s, will clearly be much worse at reciting recent facts that one trained on Wikipedia.]
+But, the exactly how those choices would impact generations from the model is not well understood.
 As much as we would like to back each data selection decision by science, it’s cost- and compute- prohibitive to run a different experiment for each decision.
 Thus, many of these decisions are just choices the dataset creator makes, without much validation.